learnk8s/learnk8s.io/src/best-practices/governance.md

 The first rule isn't helping if you plan to segregate your cluster in smaller chunks and have isolation between namespaces.

+_Imagine if a user in your cluster were able to use any other service in the cluster._

+Now _imagine if a malicious user in the cluster were to obtain access to the cluster_ — they could make requests to the whole cluster.

-You can define how Pods should be allowed to communicate in the current namespace and cross-namespace using Network Policies.
+To fix that, you can define how Pods should be allowed to communicate in the current namespace and cross-namespace using Network Policies.

 Kubernetes network policies specify the access permissions for groups of pods, much like security groups in the cloud are used to control access to VM instances.

-### References
+### Resources

 - [Kubernetes Pod Security Policy Best Practices](https://resources.whitesourcesoftware.com/blog-whitesource/kubernetes-pod-security-policy)
 - [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/)